raspberrypilearning/cd-sebento-htmlcss-3/en/step_7.md

 ### Side notes

-The Protected Birds page on my website is a list of birds that are in decline in Ireland.
+The Protected Birds page on my website is a list of bird species that are in decline in Ireland.
 I want to add some notes about common reasons for declining bird numbers, as well as some useful links.
 That information doesn't really belong in the `article` element with all the birds.
 This is an example of when you might use the `aside` element.

 + Go to a page of your website that has an `article` element on it — I'm using `birds.html`.